yaprigal/ServerlessFaceDetection/README.md

 If you don’t have a Visual Studio Team services account yet, <a href="https://go.microsoft.com/fwlink/?LinkId=307137">open one now</a>

 ### 2. Code Structure
- source folder – contain the sample code projects<br>
+ #### 2.1 source folder
+          DetectionApp - Containes the Detection FuncApp source UploadedImages - Test project for testing image upload (simple / bulk) TestImage - The images that will be used by Test project
+ #### 2.2 VSTS folder
- vsts folder – contain build and release definition which can be import to VSTS project<br>
+          VSTS Function Build.json - contain build definition that need to imported to VSTS VSTS Function Release.json - contain release definition that need to import to VSTS project

 ### 3. Function Application Settings
 "AMSAADTenantDomain": "YOUR_TENANT_DOMAIN.onmicrosoft.com"<br>